 Author RJ Smith takes a deep dive into this complex artist in his book, The One – The Life and Music of James Brown.
 The book draws on interviews with more than 100 people who knew Brown personally or played with him professionally.
 Using these sources, Smith draws a portrait of a man whose twisted and amazing life helps us to understand the music he made.

 With all of these things going on in his life, Brown never made much time for school.
-Although Brown dropped out in the seventh grade, he gained and education by hustling on the streets.
-He earned money shining shoes, sweeping out stores, committing petty crimes and singing in talent contests.
+Although Brown dropped out in the seventh grade, he gained an education by hustling on the streets.
+He earned money shining shoes, sweeping out stores, committing petty crimes, and singing in talent contests.

 While reading The One, you will experience a wide range of emotions such as pity, joy, and anger.
 My opinion of Brown changed radically after reading this book.
 Although I knew he was no boy scout, I actually felt revulsion at times as I read the book.
 Smith does an excellent job of evoking types of reactions with being gratuitous or smarmy.